-Brookfield contracted with Gomez & Sullivan to complete a CFD model of the Holtwood fish lift, develop a new operating matrix, and field test for verification in 2021.
-Brookfield will submit the report to agencies.
+Brookfield contracted with Gomez & Sullivan to complete a CFD model of the Holtwood fish lift, develop a new operating matrix, and intended to field test for verification in 2021.
+Since the request to stop operation of the fish lifts, the flows have not be verified.
+Brookfield intends to verify the attraction flows coming from the entrance gates in 2024.
 Once the operating matrix is updated, the Fishways Operating Plan will be updated.
 Brookfield considers this an operational change, therefore pursuant to approved study plan, Tier II radio telemetry data prior to the next operating season will not be included in our catch average moving forward.